Skip To Main Content

 A Safe Step design specialist will partner with you to find a solution that fits your budget.
 Fortunately, there are at least seven ways to make the cost of your walk-in tub accessible.

-1. Insurance, Medicare and Medicaid Coverage
+1. Medicaid and Insurance Coverage Options

 Medicaid is a state-run program offering free or low-cost healthcare for those who qualify.
 Through its Home and Community-Based Services waivers, states can offer long-term care for low-income seniors who wish to remain at home rather than move to an institution, covering the cost of a walk-in tub.
-A Safe Step design consultant can guide you through your state’s specific guidelines.
+A Safe Step design consultant can guide you through your stateโ€™s specific guidelines.

 On the other hand, original Medicare only covers the cost of equipment to treat a medical condition.
 It will pay for wheelchairs and walkers, but typically considers a walk-in tub a comfort feature rather than a medical necessity.
-More robust Medicare Advantage programs, which are regulated by Medicare but run by private insurance companies, may cover the cost of a walk-in tub.
-Connect with your insurance provider to determine if coverage is available.
+More robust Medicare Advantage programs, which are regulated by Medicare but run by private insurance companies, may offer partial coverage for home safety modifications in rare casesโ€”however, walk-in tubs are not a standard covered benefit and the vast majority of plans do not include them.
+Contact your insurance provider directly to confirm whether your specific plan offers any coverage before making a purchase decision.

 2. Grants and Assistance Programs for Seniors